 You must complete a minimum of 15 graded semester hours of Honors coursework by the end of your fourth semester in the program.
 You must also maintain a minimum 3.0 grade point average.

 Not likely.
 Because Honors students are typically bright, mature, and well-motivated-- and because the environment in Honors classes is especially conducive to learning-- Honors students tend to make higher grades in their Honors classes.
 Each year over 90% of first-year Honors students earn a 3.0 GPA or higher.
-The average first-year Honors student earns a GPA of 3.5 in his/her Honors classes-- and an identical 3.5 in her/his non-Honors classes.
+The average first-year Honors student earns a GPA of 3.5 in both their Honors classes-- and their non-Honors classes.

 Honors courses tend to require more writing, thinking and class participation than non-Honors courses.
 However, most Honors students come to appreciate and enjoy the special challenges posed by Honors courses--and take as many Honors courses as they can.

-The Honors College offers a wide range of enlightenment activities, including guest speakers, discussions led by Honors faculty, informal reading groups, special programs of personal interest to students, and excursions off-campus to museums, musical and theatrical productions, and other sites and events.
+The Honors College and Honors Learning Community offers a wide range of enlightenment activities, including guest speakers, discussions led by Honors faculty, informal reading groups, special programs of personal interest to students, and excursions off-campus to museums, musical and theatrical productions, and other sites and events.

 Though they have very different personalities and academic interests, Honors faculty all enjoy working with bright and well-motivated students, prefer interactive teaching methods to traditional lecturing, and enjoy conveying the excitement of intellectual discovery to their students.
 Over 70 different faculty offer Honors courses each semester.